ng-doc/ng-doc/apps/ng-doc/docs/guides/playground/index.md

 export default MyAwesomePage;
 ```

-- `target` - The Angular Component/Directive class that will be used for the playground (make sure
+- `target` - The Angular Component/Directive class that will be used for the playground (you
-  you export the module of this
-  component from the **module of your page** (`PageModule` in the current example), otherwise
-  Angular will not be able to create it)
+  should import its module in the `imports` field if it's not standalone)
 - `template` - The template that will be used for the playground, you can use the Angular syntax
   inside,
   but it's value cannot be provided dynamically, so you can't use variables or functions there,